callmekofi/neural-network1/README.md

 #Neural Network Project 1

-Planar data classification with a hidden layers
+Planar data classification with a hidden layers.
+This project provides a basic understanding of neural network